 What does a positive test result mean?

-Can an HIV test be done at home?
+Can an HIV test be conducted at home?

-Can an HIV test be done at home?
+Can an HIV test be conducted at home?

-Yes, with a certified self-test or a test kit like the one from Probatix, you can get tested conveniently and safely at home.
+Yes, with a certified self-test or a test kit like at

 How do you prepare for an HIV test?